PrestaShop/open-source/slack/readme.md

 Slack, and chat in general, is an ephemeral communication channel.
 It means this is a good place to create links between people and have open discussions on a large range of topics.

-But this is not the good place for technical support.
+But this is not the good place for technical support, as answers will quickly be lost in archives and threads.
+And new people will come and ask the same questions again.

-If you have a technical question, please [create an issue on the Devdocs](https://github.com/PrestaShop/docs/issues).
+That's why it is asked community membes that when they have a technical question, please [create an issue on the Devdocs](https://github.com/PrestaShop/docs/issues).
+The link to the issue will then be shared on the relevant Slack channel.

 The answers will then be used to improve the technical documentation.

 ## More information